-Have you ever been driving by a field near your house and wondered why there used to be corn planted and thriving there and now there are soybeans growing?
+Have you ever been driving by farmland near you and wondered why there used to be corn planted and thriving there and now there are soybeans growing?
 Why would a farmer do this?
 Did he get confused?
 Did his demand change drastically from one crop to another?
 Or is there some sound reasoning behind his seemingly strange behavior?

 The farmer isn't crazy.
 He’s practicing a technique called crop rotation that can be found in Roman Literature and dated back to the Roman Empire and the Middle Ages.
 Some historians even believe crop rotation was being used as early as 6,000 B.C. by farmers in the Middle East.
 Whenever the exact origin was, the beneficial results of crop rotation speak for themselves and can’t be ignored.

 Crop rotation is the process of growing a series of different crops in the same area in sequential seasons.
 The planned rotation usually lasts from 2-4 years but can go longer.
 Why go to the trouble of changing crops?
 Planting the same crop year after year can eventually cause problems to develop.
 The end result for the farmer will be a smaller yield than the year before because the soil will be depleted of certain vital nutrients and there will be a buildup of pests and diseases specific to that crop.

 What’s the best way to get rid of pests and disease-causing pathogens?
 Take away what they need to survive.
 Planting distinctly different crops in consecutive seasons takes away the food that pests eat, and hosts the pathogens they're using to reproduce and spread disease.